Student Program (SPRG)

 Here are some guidance LEAs must be aware of when reporting student NSLP eligibility.

-Local Lunches and/or Nutrition system
+Nuance **Local Lunches and/or Nutrition System CALPADS Possible Action

-Prior year eligibility that carries over to the first 30 days of new academic year pending new eligibility
+Prior year eligibility that carries over to the first 30 days of new academic year pending new eligibility Entered and tracked in lunch program system NEVER report in CALPADS Do not submit a SPRG record to CP until eligibility is established for current Academic Year

-Applications received by 10/31 & student found eligible prior to or after 10/31
+Applications received by 10/31 & student found eligible prior to or after 10/31 Entered and tracked in lunch program system Report eligibility by submitting a Program 181/182 record

 FRPM eligible

-Results Reported on 1.17
+Results Reported on 1.17 for LCFF

-Use Start date equal or prior to 10/31
+Use Start date equal or prior to 10/31 based on application received date stamp

-Report eligibility by submitting a Program 181/182 record using the true eligibility date
+Applications received after 10/31 and student found eligible after 10/31 Entered and tracked in lunch program system Report eligibility by submitting a Program 181/182 record using the true eligibility date

 NOT reported on 1.17 for LCFF (even if student enrolled on Census day)